ADVISORY UKRAINE-POROSHENKO/

-KYIV, UKRAINE - Ukrainian lawmaker and former President Petro Poroshenko returns to Ukraine for a hearing at Pechersky court, Kyiv, which will choose a pre-trial measure for him.
+KYIV, UKRAINE - Ukrainian lawmaker and former President Petro Poroshenko returns to Ukraine ahead of appearing in Kyiv court which will choose a pre-trial measure for him.

 Restrictions: